TayLuo/NFS-Server-Configuration/README.md

         Two Linux VMs in your local machine or a cloud environment.
 For this demonstration, I will spin two VMs on Azure

-Need Help on Sign up an account on [Azure](https://azure.microsoft.com/en-us/get-started/azure-portal)
+Need Help on Signing up an account on [Azure](https://azure.microsoft.com/en-us/get-started/azure-portal) Need Help in create a VM on Azure, please click [here](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu)

+Step